The trust layer

 Bug bounty from day one

-Bug bounty program launches with the platform.
-Up to $10,000 USDC for critical vulnerabilities, funded from ecosystem grants, not user fees.
+Up to $10,000 USDC for critical vulnerabilities.
+Funded from ecosystem grants.

 The agent economy needs a trust layer